This document sets out our policy and practices on use and protection of any information that you give Williamsons when you use our services.

 What we do with it

-We collect this information not only for compliance with regulatory and professional standards but also to help us understand your needs and the services you might require and to optimise our own performance and service delivery.
+We collect this information for compliance with regulatory and professional standards and where we are entering into a contract with you or where it is necessary for our legitimate interests and your fundamental rights do not over ride those interests.
+It also helps us understand your needs and the services you might require and to optimise our own performance and service delivery.
 Specific activities include:-

 - Improvement of our services;